Sanket-Drake/rajul-gatsby/src/pages/blog/signage-printing.md

 ---
-templateKey: 'blog-post'
+templateKey: blog-post
 title: Signage Printing
 date: 2017-01-04T15:04:10.000Z
-path: cosmetic-dentistry
 description: >-
   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
-feature: true
-tags:
-  - jamaica
-  - green beans
-  - flavor
-  - tasting
+path: cosmetic-dentistry
 shortBio: >-
   We offer in-office tooth whitening with a prescription strength whitening agent that is both safe and effective.
 Whitening trays are also avaialbe to whiten your teeth in the comfort of your own home.
 Porcelain veneers are a great option for masking chipped, discolored, or slightly misaligned teeth.
+feature: true
-serviceIcon: /img/offset-printing.jpg
+serviceIcon: /img/coffee.png
-order: 1
 portfolioImage1:
   - image: /img/offset-printing.jpg
     text: Alt